atomicals-community/atomicals-guide/arc20-tokens/README.md

 Set the satoshis per byte for the transaction and override the default.

-## Direct Mint&#x20;
+## Direct Mint

-The second way to mint or create an ARC-20 token type is to directly create a single output which contains the total supply, with each Satoshi representing a single unit of the token.&#x20;
+The second way to mint or create an ARC-20 token type is to directly create a single output which contains the total supply, with each Satoshi representing a single unit of the token.

 ### Mint entire supply in one step